 Prior to taking on management responsibilities John worked as Coastal Ocean Modelling Scientist (July 2003 to May 2007), with responsibilities for preparing developments to the suite of marine models run for the North West European shelf.
 John implemented, tested and transitioned to operations the ecosystem component ERSEM of the MRCS North-West Shelf model and had primary responsibility for the research and development, monitoring and maintenance of the ocean shelf ecosystem and sediment short-term forecasting systems.
 John was also involved in the transitioning of the POLCOMS physical ocean model from POL3DB to a new Fortran :90 version of the code.
-John worked on the EU Mersea and MarCoast projects to develop the underpinning operational systems, as well as to prepare services based on the operational products, and was involved in the EU Mersea and Marcoast projects and UK-funded SWAPP (now AlgaRisk).
+John worked on the EU Mersea and MarCoast projects to develop the underpinning operational systems, as well as to prepare services based on the operational products.

 John originally joined the Met Office in March 2002 as a research scientist working on the environmental stresses project, concentrating initially on issues related to water resources.
 The aim of the work was to develop products to inform policy makers of regions which may experience changing levels of environmental stress, and hence social and political instability, due to a changing climate.

-John joined the Natural Environmental Research Council as a Mathematical Modeller at Plymouth Marine Laboratory in November 1998.
-John joined the ecosystem modelling team with the primary responsibility for implementing marine dynamical models and coupling them to ERSEM.
-In this period he gained experience working with POM, POLCOMS and GOTM physical modelling systems.
+Prior to his career at the Met Office John worked for the Natural Environmental Research Council at Plymouth Marine Laboratory as a mathematical modeller in a biogeochemistry modelling team with the primary responsibility for implementing marine dynamical models and coupling them to ERSEM.

 John studied for an MSc in Applied Physical Oceanography (1997/8) at the University of Wales Bangor, School of Ocean Sciences where he was awarded the Darbyshire prize.
 He obtained his undergraduate degree in Marine Environmental Chemistry at the University of Southampton (1991-1994).